fluffybunnies/ace/README.md

 ace
 ===

 Lightweight FE/BE Framework.
 Provides tools for launching prototype websites.
-May assist the M and C for other MVCs.
+Assists the M and C for other MVCs.

 Demo: http://ace.fabfitfun.com/demo